iQwaz/layout-designer-project-lvl1/README.md

 # My first project as a layout designer on Hexlet.io

 It needs to create and publish my first layout.
-In this progect i apply knowledge learned inthe course.
+In this progect i apply knowledge learned in the course.
 Use positioning and face the basic challenges that Flex does.

 Task description: <https://ru.hexlet.io/programs/layout-designer/projects/58>